 C. List Information.
-Each list specified in Sub-section B of this Section shall contain the following information for each voter listed: name, last known address, date of birth, social security number or other identifying number, date of membership enrollment, dates of voter registration and re-registration, voting district and precinct and any other information deemed relevant by the Election Services Office; provided that any list released pursuant to Section 25 of this Title shall include only the following information: name, last known address, voting district and precinct.
+Each list specified in Sub-section B of this Section shall contain the following information for each voter listed: name, last known address, date of birth, last known phone number social security number or other identifying number, date of citizenship enrollment, dates of voter registration affiliation and re-registration affiliation, voting district and precinct, the voter participation in vast elections and any other information deemed relevant by the Election Services Office; provided that any list released pursuant to Section 25 of this Title shall exclude the voter's date of birth and social security number.

 D. Maintenance.
 Each list as it existed as of a specific election date shall be maintained by the Election Services Office for at least one year following December 31 of the year in which the specific election occurred.

-♦ 24.
-Removal of Names from Voter Lists.
+24. Removal of Names from Voter Lists.